-Note - the World Health Organization is closely monitoring the outbreak of Coronavirus (COVID-19).
+Note - the World Health Organization is closely monitoring the outbreak of COVID-19.
 The situation is rapidly evolving and the information in this guide may become outdated as new updates are received.

 There’s new information being released almost daily about the COVID-19 pandemic.
 As a pregnant woman, you may be wondering where you fit in?
 What if any extra precautions should you be taking?
 How will this affect your ability to give birth?